 Source: Vogelstein, R, Ending Child Marriage, How elevating the status of girls advances US foreign policy objectives, Council on Foreign Relations, 2013

-If there is no reduction in child marriage, an additional 1.2 billion girls will be married by 2050.
+If there is no reduction in child marriage, the global number of child brides will reach 1.2 billion by 2050.

 In the developing world are said to be married before 18.